WHY I BECAME A THERAPIST

 - I received my Master’s degree in Counseling Psychology from The Chicago School of Professional Psychology.

-- I am a Mental Health Professional working towards becoming a Licensed Professional Counselor with the Illinois Department of Financial and Professional Regulation.
+- I am a Licensed Professional Counselor with the Illinois Department of Financial and Professional Regulation.

 - I am trained in and utilize aspects of Cognitive Behavioral Therapy (CBT) from a Humanistic and strengths-based perspective.